Tareena Shakil: Trial

-The jury did not believe her version of events and she was found guilty and sentenced to four years' imprisonment for being a member of ISIS and two years for encouraging acts of terror.
-Members of Shakil's family disliked the verdict, punching a cameraman, however Shakil herself admitted that she had decided of her own free will to go to Syria.
-The trial judge was critical of Shakil's stories, saying:
+The jury did not believe her version of events and she was found guilty and sentenced to four years' imprisonment for being a member of ISIL and two years for encouraging acts of terror.
+Members of Shakil's family disliked the verdict, but Shakil herself admitted that she had decided of her own free will to go to Syria.
+The trial judge was critical of her stories, saying:

 "You told lie after lie to the police and in court... including that you were kidnapped, were not responsible for any tweets and any incriminating photographs were staged against your will.
 Most alarming is the fact that you took your son and how he was used.
 The most abhorrent photographs were those taken of your son wearing a balaclava with an ISIS logo and specifically the photograph of your son, no more than a toddler, standing next to an AK47 under a title which, translated from the Arabic, means "Father of the British jihad".
 You were well aware that the future which you had subjected your son to was very likely to be indoctrination and thereafter life as a terrorist fighter."

 Children's charity the NSPCC said in a statement: "This is a deeply disturbing case which could have resulted in tragedy for the toddler involved."

 The case received international press attention.
 Shakil's father declared that she had done "nothing wrong" and that she was "the perfect daughter".
-Shakil later said she "couldn't believe" that she had been charged with being a member of ISIS, but accepted in 2021 that she had realised that going to live in the Islamic State "shows obviously support for ISIS, and that way could be deemed and seen as membership".
+Shakil later said she "couldn't believe" that she had been charged with being a member of ISIS, but accepted in 2021 that she had realised that going to live in the Islamic State "shows obviously support for ISIL, and that way could be deemed and seen as membership".